Jendnice/To_Have_And_To_Honeymoon/notes.md

 Current To Do's:

-** --Bonus-- Add in additional CRUD actions for resources.
-(Update for Location; Update and/or Delete for Experience.)
-If you do this, go back to main list above and repeat steps as needed to implement new action.

 ** --Bonus-- Add DOM color change for when button/submit/delete/add experience are pointed at by mouse.
 (Not clicked, but mouse scroll.
 See prev. lab for examples.)

 ** --Bonus-- Maybe add alphabetize/sort to locations.
 Could maybe do this through serializer when Location.all is called?